lizmat/articles/dont-fear-the-grepper-5.md

 ```
 Note that using `next` will interrupt the normal flow of the program.
 When it executes, it will look up the call stack and instruct the first handler capable of handling `next` to immediately continue with the next iteration.
 In this case, the `.map` has such a handler.

-And you see I used [`unless`](https://docs.raku.org/syntax/unless), instead of [`if`](https://docs.raku.org/syntax/if) there.
+And you see I used [`unless`](https://docs.raku.org/syntax/unless), instead of [`if`](https://docs.raku.org/syntax/if) [`not`](https://docs.raku.org/routine/not) there.
 I generally use `unless` only as a statement modifier, because using it with blocks generally doesn't improve readability, and therefor maintainability of any codebase.
+But of course, I could also have written `next if not $_ %% 2`!

 Other than the program flow interruption feature of `next`, `next` is just a subroutine that is provided by the Raku core.
 So you can have multiple references to `next` in the same block.
 ```